Encoding Robustness to Image Style via Adversarial Feature Perturbations: Experiments

 We compare the features extracted by our network to those of a standard ResNet-50 trained on ImageNet.
 Following \citet{ibnnet}, we model features from each channel using a normal distribution with the same mean and standard deviation, and we compute the symmetric KL divergence between the corresponding distributions on the two datasets ($A$ and $B$).
 For two sets of deep features, $F_A$ and $F_B$, each with $C$ channels, the divergence $D(F_A || F_B)$ is computed using the formula,

 where $F^i$ denotes the features of $i$-th channel with mean $\mu^i$ and standard deviation $\sigma^i$.

-In Figure~\ref{fig:kldiv}, we compare the baseline model with our own on two pairs of datasets in the fine-tuned layers.
+In Figure~\ref{fig:kldiv}, we compare the baseline model with our own on three pairs of datasets in the fine-tuned layers.
 Since ImageNet-Instagram contains 20 filter versions, we use the ``Toaster'' filter found in \citep{instagram} to cause the sharpest drop in classification performance.

-We find that the feature divergence in our network trained with AdvBN is substantially smaller on all layers in the fine-tuned subnetwork.
+Feature divergence in our network trained with AdvBN is substantially smaller in the deeper layers of the fine-tuned subnetwork.
 In other words, the distribution of deep features corresponding to shifted domains is very similar to the distribution of deep features corresponding to standard ImageNet data.
 The small divergence between feature representations explains the effectiveness of AdvBN from a different angle and explains why our model generalizes well across datasets.